thiagomiranda3/PlaystationMacro/README.md

 To record, click on `RECORD` button (Ctrl+R) to arm recording then press `PLAY` to start recording controls.
 The red text on the bottom right indicates the number of frames recorded.
 You can stop recording by clicking on `RECORD` button (Ctrl+R) again.
 The macro will then play the controls in a loop.

-## Scripting

-C# scripting support has been introduced in version 0.3.0 and later.
-This allows us to create custom behaviors beyond repeating macros with an easy-to-use API.
-The API also includes wrapped convenience functions such as pressing buttons, timing, and taking a screenshot from PS4 Remote Play.

-See the [scripting video tutorial](https://youtu.be/daCb97rbimA) to get started or see [the wiki](https://github.com/komefai/PlaystationMacro/wiki) for full documentation, examples, and other information.

-NOTE: The script have to include a reference to `PlaystationMacroAPI.dll` to interface with PlaystationMacro.
-At the moment the scripts has to be compiled into a DLL file to be able to open with PS4 Macro.

 ## Credits

 - [EasyHook](https://easyhook.github.io/)